mastanley13/va-course-ghl/documents/13_Module_Media_Storage.md

 4. When should you archive vs delete? <details><summary>Answer</summary>Archive old versions to retain history unless there is a compliance reason to delete.</details>

 ## Practice labs + evidence rubric
-- **Lab: Asset kit build**
+- **Lab: Media upload + link**
-  - Deliverable: Organized asset pack for the advertiser offer (hero image, logo, PDF, video if available).
+  - Deliverable: Uploaded asset with clean filename and share URL (optionally placed in an email/page).
-  - Evidence: Screenshots of folder structure, file details with copy links, and at least one page or workflow referencing the asset.
+  - Evidence: Media Library screenshot and copied URL; optional screenshot where the asset is used.
-  - Rubric: Pass if assets follow naming conventions, links function, and references are documented.
+  - Rubric: Pass if the asset is visible, named cleanly, and the link is captured.